dextrousracer82/MC-ModsDev.edu/README.md

 - In each "lesson" there would be text explaining the topic
 - A checklist that would help you practice and let you move to the next lesson
 - hopefully a video that was hand picked from exsisting tutorials or created by us
-- hopfully some links to other websites like [wiki.bedrock.dev](https://wiki.bedrock.dev)
+- hopfully some links to other websites like [wiki.bedrock.dev](https://wiki.bedrock.dev) for further reading and practice

 ## Contribute